hopkinsza/init-test/design.md

 rift is a very light & simple linux distribution.

-Its init is inspired by the NetBSD init and runit.
+Its init is heavily inspired by NetBSD.

 sf